mussa-shirazi-imply/imply-kubernetes/README.md

 `kubectl get nodes`

-output should look like below
+The output should look like below:

 ```
 NAME                 STATUS   ROLES           AGE     VERSION